 Qatar National Convention Centre in Doha, Qatar.
 Courtesy Burak Oruc / Baytur Construction (left).

-Thornton Tomasetti provided structural engineering design services through design development for the largest convention center in the Middle East.
+Thornton Tomasetti provided structural engineering services through design development, and tuned mass damper design for the largest convention center in the Middle East.
 In addition to hosting conferences and exhibitions, the center is a venue for music, art and cultural events.
+The LEED-certified facility operates on renewable energy sources, including photovoltaic panels, and its construction used reclaimed finish materials and locally-manufactured materials.

 The LEED Gold-certified convention center is a four-story building with a 250-meter by 115-meter footprint on top of a one-story 420-meter by 175-meter podium.
 It accommodates 10 conference and performance venues; a 2,300-seat, multilevel theater; three additional tiered auditoriums; a 40,000-square-meter exhibition space and pre-function exhibition foyers; banquet facilities for up to 10,000 people; 57 meeting rooms; and hospitality suites and lounges.

 The roof for the main auditorium is supported by two main 45-meter transfer trusses.
-The stage area was constructed using steel construction and precast hollow-core slabs, and is acoustically isolated from the rest of the building.
-The theatre was designed as a box within a box to isolate exterior interference.
-The main convention center features an immense floor-to-ceiling height of 35 meters and column-free spaces of 50 meters by 85 meters stacked on top of each other.
+The stage area was built of steel construction and precast hollow-core slabs, and is acoustically isolated from the rest of the building.
+The theatre was designed as a box-within-a-box to isolate exterior interference.
+The main convention center features an immense floor-to-ceiling height of 35 meters and column-free halls of 50 meters by 85 meters stacked on top of each other.
 The main auditorium was constructed with 14 radial frames sitting on two concentric concrete shells.
-Their complex geometries made standard form casting impossible.
-The Thornton Tomasetti team recommended short crete, a sprayed concrete alternative, that allowed the design to move forward and also resulted in cost savings for the client.
+Because their complex geometries made standard form casting impossible, our team recommended shotcrete, a sprayed concrete alternative that also resulted in cost savings for the client.

 Follow these topics: